teamco/fsm/README.md

 ## Logging
 ------

-The simulator logs the state of the traffic light at each interval.
+The simulator logs the state of the shipping at each interval.
 You can access the log by calling the `getLogs` function.

 ## Example Usage
 -------------